KensoDev/kiqit/README.md

 Basically, the `ArgsParser` class allows you to keep passing any args you want to your methods without worrying about whether they serialize cleanly or not.

-`ArgsParser` also patched `resque-mailer` so you can pass in AR objects to mailers as well.
+`ArgsParser` also patched `sidekiq-mailer` so you can pass in AR objects to mailers as well.

 ## The custom finder
 I found the need to add a custom finder to the args parser.